 European MPs have passed a resolution that will support gay marriage

 Italian Communist Giusto Catania tabled the pro-abortion, pro-gay resolution with the aim of improving Europe's fundamental human rights.

 each of the 27 member states to legally guarantee access to sexual and reproductive rights.

 The resolution is based on the Charter of Fundamental Rights, part of the Lisbon treaty, which have yet to be passed into law.

-resolution deals with xenophobia, and the rights of children and refugees but one part stressed the need to raise public awareness of the right to reproductive and sexual health, and calls on the member states to ensure that women can
+resolution deals with xenophobia, and the rights of children and refugees but one part stressed the need to raise public awareness of the right to reproductive and sexual health, and calls on the member states to ensure that women can fully enjoy

-It said public funds should be made available in every EU country to ensure that ethnic minority women, in particular, can have full access to such services.
-It also calls on all EU member states to recognise same-sex civil partnerships equally
+public funds should be made available in every EU country to ensure that ethnic minority women, in particular, can have full access to such services.
+It also calls on all EU member states to recognise same-sex civil partnerships equally with

 The resolution will have go before the EU's Council of Ministers before becoming law.